21 Simple Ways to Immediately Improve Twitter Performance

 You can talk about your newest feature addition, the website launch, snippets of customer feedback, live tweets from events, and like and retweet content relevant to your brand.
 Be sure to mix in original content and retweets with your commentary added.

 Use analytics and experiment to find the time of day that yields the most impressions, likes, and retweets.

 14. Incorporate hashtags.

 You need a strategy for using the best hashtags for your tweets.
 Use keywords that are relevant to your brand.
 The best practice is no more than two hashtags per tweet.
 If you're going to an event or launching your product, create a unique hashtag.
 Be sure the team knows to incorporate these hashtags as they tweet.
 Capitalize each word to increase visibility; not more than 2 or 3 words.

 15. Some tweet ideas:

 - Teaser for upcoming releases or updates.

-- Celebrate a milestone with your startup or your Twitter account by offering a special discount.
+- Celebrate a milestone with your company or Twitter account by offering a special discount.

 - Tweet a pun.
 Bonus if it incorporates a reference related to your brand.

-- Share content related to what your startup does.
+- Share content related to what your business does.
 As an example, if you're a restaurant, suggest fun activities near your physical location.